I haven’t consumed news since 2016.

 Not only are news bad for our minds, but they're often biased too.

-Save you time, save your mind, quit the news.
+Save your time, save your mind, quit the news.

-4. The news fuels cheap discussions but zero actions.
-It creates negativity loops
+4. The news fuels cheap talk, zero change, and negativity loops

 Let's be real: a major reason people watch the news is to have something to discuss with others who do the same.